Ford LTD (Americas): Model overview

 Sharing the mid-size version of the Fox platform with its Granada predecessor, the fourth-generation LTD has a 105.6-inch wheelbase.
 In contrast to both the Granada and the full-size LTD, the fourth-generation LTD was sold as a four-door sedan and a five-door station wagon (no two-door versions were offered).
 Alongside the base-trim sedan and wagon (the only versions available for the first model year), the LTD Brougham trim made its return, along with a LTD Squire wood-trimmed wagon.

-For its 1983 launch, the LTD retained two engines from the Granada: a 2.3-litre Lima inline-four (not available as a wagon) and a 3.3-litre Falcon Six inline-six.
-Also inherited from the Granada was a 3.8-litre Essex V6 with 112 hp, which replaced the inline-six entirely for 1984.
+For its 1983 launch, the LTD retained two engines from the Granada: a 2.3-liter Lima inline-four (not available as a wagon) and a 3.3-liter Falcon Six inline-six.
+Also inherited from the Granada was a 3.8-liter Essex V6 with 112 hp, which replaced the inline-six entirely for 1984.
 For 1984, both engines gained central point fuel injection in the United States (the Canadian-market V6 remained carbureted until 1986).
 A rare option, seen only in 1982–1984, was an LPG (propane)-powered version of the four-cylinder engine; it was largely discontinued due to poor sales and lack of propane fueling infrastructure.
 The four-cylinder was a slow seller throughout; Ford kept offering it for the duration of production but in 1986 only 485 four-cylinder LTDs were sold, representing 0.7 percent of overall LTD/Squire sales for the year.

-For the first time since 1971, the LTD was offered with a manual transmission; a three-speed automatic was optional on the 2.3 and standard on the 3.3-litre engine.
+For the first time since 1971, the LTD was offered with a manual transmission; a three-speed automatic was optional on the 2.3 and standard on the 3.3-liter engine.
 The larger 3.8 was only offered with the overdrive four-speed automatic.

 For the 1985 model year, the LTD underwent a minor model revision.
 Along with minor changes to the taillamps, the LTD received a new grille, distinguished by a centered Ford Blue Oval emblem.
 1986 models are identifiable by the addition of a federally-mandated CHMSL (center brake lamp).